 address, and its value should be a string value.

 integerType() method can be used to express the expectation that a response contains a field with an integer value, and the

 uuid() method expresses that a field should not just contain any string, but one that matches the format of a UUID.

 A complete list of available matcher methods can be found here.

-ADDRESS_TYPE, etc.) supplied as the second argument to all of these matcher methods are examples used by Pact to populate the mock responses used when it generates a mock provider that the consumer can use to test its implementation (we’ll get to that part in a bit).
+The values supplied as the second argument to all of these matcher methods are examples used by Pact to populate the mock responses used when it generates a mock provider that the consumer can use to test its implementation (we’ll get to that part in a bit).
 They do not actually express the expectation that a field should always contain that specific value.